-The Town Centre has an eclectic character, embracing a colourful Diagnosis and playful aesthetic as well as referencing the heritage features found within the area.
-Analysis The Town Centre has a number of distinct pieces of when The Town Centre has a number of distinct pieces of urban furniture and colours in place.
+Diagnosis The Town Centre has an eclectic character, embracing a colourfu and playful aesthetic as well as referencing the heritage features found within the area.
+Analysis The Town Centre has a number of distinct pieces of urban furniture and colours in place.
 The development of a Streetscape Palette will ensure consistency in the Town Centre, while remaining eclectic and celebrating the area's heritage.
 Solution Develop a Beaufort Street Town Centre Streetscape Palette.